 REQUIREMENTS - Interested student athletes should contact their School Nurse via email as soon as possible, to determine if they have the required health and medical information on file for sports participation.

 The signed Physical and Medication forms, if attached when you register online, must be PDF files.
 We will not accept image files (JPG, PNG, etc..)

 - A PHYSICAL on file.
 All athletes must have a current physical on file in the health office in order to play a sport and the online sports certification form must be signed and submitted.

 - If interested, contact the SCHOOL NURSE immediately to schedule a school health appraisal with the District Chief Medical Officer.
 No health appraisal will be scheduled in the summer.

 - MEDICAL CLEARANCE will be necessary if there was a Physical Education/Sports excuse in place or the student has an injury/illness before or during the sports season (see Athletic Handbook.)

-- MEDICATIONS – if medication orders are not on file in the School Health Office already, they must be received by the School Health Office before the registration deadline for the online sports certification.
+- MEDICATIONS – if current medication orders are not on file in the School Health Office already, they must be received by the School Health Office before the registration deadline for the online sports certification.

-- Note – according to NYS law, new orders must be written EACH school year by the physician and permission given by the parent.
+- Note – according to NYS law, new medication orders must be written EACH school year by the physician and permission given by the parent.
 This must be received and on file before the sports certification can be completed.
 INDEPENDENT USE AND CARRY PERMISSION orders must be on file in the School Health Office.